Prison: Prison reform movement

 John Howard was one of the most notable early prison reformers.
 After having visited several hundred prisons across Great Britain and Europe, in his capacity as high sheriff of Bedfordshire, he published The State of the Prisons in 1777.
 He was particularly appalled to discover prisoners who had been acquitted but were still confined because they could not pay the jailer's fees.
 He proposed wide-ranging reforms to the system, including the housing of each prisoner in a separate cell and the requirements that staff should be professional and paid by the government, that outside inspection of prisons should be imposed, and that prisoners should be provided with a healthy diet and reasonable living conditions.
 The prison reform charity, the Howard League for Penal Reform, was established in 1866 by his admirers.

-Following Howard's agitation, the Penitentiary Act was passed in 1779.
+Following Howard's agitation, the Penitentiary Act 1799 was passed.
 This introduced solitary confinement, religious instruction, a labor regime, and proposed two state penitentiaries (one for men and one for women).
 However, these were never built due to disagreements in the committee and pressures from wars with France, and jails remained a local responsibility.
 But other measures passed in the next few years provided magistrates with the powers to implement many of these reforms, and eventually, in 1815, jail fees were abolished.

 Quakers were prominent in campaigning against and publicizing the dire state of the prisons at the time.
 Elizabeth Fry documented the conditions that prevailed at Newgate prison, where the ladies' section was overcrowded with women and children, some of whom had not even received a trial.
 The inmates did their own cooking and washing in the small cells in which they slept on straw.
+The section was described "like a den of wild beasts; it was filled with women unsexed, fighting, swearing, dancing, gaming, yelling and justly deserved its name of 'hell above ground'."
 In 1816, Fry founded a prison school for the children who were imprisoned with their parents.
 She also began a system of supervision and required the women to sew and to read the Bible.
 In 1817, she helped to found the Association for the Reformation of the Female Prisoners in Newgate.